zandaqo/compago/docs/API.md

 ### Model.definePrivate(model, properties) ⇒ <code>void</code>
-Given a hash of property names and their initial values, sets them up on the given model as non-enumerable and non-configurable properties defined by Symbols in the global storage, where Symbol keys correspond to givn property names.
+Given a hash of property names and their initial values, sets them up as non-enumerable properties of the model.

 **Kind**: static method of [<code>Model</code>](#Model)